Melasma

 - Other topical (applied to the skin) medicines: Your dermatologist may prescribe azelaic acid or kojic acid to help lighten melasma.

 - Procedures: If a topical medicine does not get rid of your melasma, a procedure may succeed.
-Procedures for melasma include a chemical peel (such as glycolic acid), microdermabrasion, and dermabrasion.
+Procedures for melasma include a chemical peel (such as glycolic acid) and dermabrasion.
 A dermatologist should perfrom these procedures.
 New skin problems can occur when the person who gives the treatment does not tailor it to the patient’s skin type.

 Ask your dermatologist about possible side effects (health problems that can result from the treatment).